Parents with children of statutory school age who either

 Application form and process

-If you need a place in a Gateshead school you must complete a school transfer application form [224.21KB].
+If you need a place in a Gateshead school you must complete a.
 The application form allows you to express a preference for up to three schools in Gateshead.

 - All persons with parental responsibility for the child must agree to the request before the form is completed.